 Our protagonist, an attractive, superficially charming boy prone to sexual harassment.
 He has strained relationships with the rest of the cast which he is trying to repair.
 The sight of blood and emotional upset tend to set him off, leading to extremely deranged behavior which he regrets immensely.

 Diagnosis From Dr. Badass: Taichi displays uncanny medical knowledge at certain points during the game, quickly and effectively diagnosing injuries his friends have received.
-Later it is implied that he learned these skills - among others - from Youko, with whom he also committed mass murder during their childhood.
+Later it is implied that he learned these skills - among others - from Youko, who also made him commit mass murder by himself.

 Driven to Madness: Due to Taichi being gang raped and then being forced to kill his rapists.
 Which, oddly enough, isn't what made him snap.
 The final nail was Youko's horrified look after she made him do it.